 Not only is having this knowledge valuable for general determinations of travel distance and other aspects of time management, but it can also allow for impromptu adjustments.
 For example, if a field sales rep happens to finish a meeting early and has an hour to spare, they can quickly use a drive-time buffer to determine if any customers not on their original itinerary are within a 60-minute drive.
 This way more clients are served, and employees’ time is more effectively spent.

 eSpatial also allows for buffers to be created based on radius.
 Depending on where you’re doing the bulk of your business, driving distance may be a more useful metric – e.g., if you operate in a more spread-out, sparsely populated region as opposed to a typical metropolitan area.
 Just like with drive-time analysis, a buffer to determine which clients are within a specific radius distance can be helpful for advance planning as well as off-the-cuff adjustments.

 As eSpatial is cloud-based, both you and your team in the field can instantly access any drive time or radius map you create on the go, using smartphones or tablets.
 Together with the platform’s Territory Manager feature, this buffer-based analysis tool grants you complete control of route optimization, which can help bolster your team’s bottom-line KPIs.

 4 simple steps for using your buffer analysis map tool

 Conducting route analysis and optimization based on drive time or radius buffers is a simple, straightforward process in eSpatial.
 Just follow these steps:

-1: Upload Two Sets of Data
+1: Upload two sets of data

-To use Drive-Time analysis, you will need to have two sets of data uploaded to eSpatial – For example, customer data and store location data.
-In your Workspace, select the “Add Data” option from the control panel.
-Then click “Upload New Data” and follow the onscreen instructions.
+To use drive time or radius buffer analysis, you will need to have two sets of data uploaded to eSpatial, such as customer data and store location data.
+In your workspace, select the Add Data option from the control panel.
+Then click Upload New Data and follow the instructions that appear on screen.
 Repeat this step for the second set of data.

-View your Drive-Time Analysis
+4: View your analysis